vossavant/css-styleguide/README.md

   - `<h5>` Since a block of text almost never requires this level of detail, the `<h5>` tag is rarely used.

   **Default Styling**
-  - Unless a heading appears on a dark background, it should always be GSC Black (`#000`).
+  - Unless a heading appears on a dark background, it should always be black (`#000`).
   - On dark backgrounds, headings should be pure white (`#fff`).
   - Headings are always set in **Gotham**.